-The worst market crash of the last 50 years was the financial crisis that lasted between 2007 and 2009.
-The lowest point came after 351 days of trading when the market had fallen by 55.5% from the point when the crash first started.
-When compared to this, the current market dip is currently nowhere near as bad.
+The worst market crash of the last 50 years was the financial crisis between 2007 and 2009.
+The lowest point came after 351 days of trading when the market had fallen by 55.5% from when the crash first started.
+Compared to this, the current market dip is nowhere near as bad.
 However, it has only been going on for a few months.

 Is now a good time to buy stocks?

-“A sensible strategy is to invest regularly instead of sporadically.
-This is called dollar-cost averaging and means you reduce the risk of timing things badly.
-In theory, this means that you aren’t putting all your eggs in one basket and you are likely to end up investing at good times as well as bad times.
+“Spreading out investments over time, instead of investing all at once, is a great strategy to mitigate the risk of timing.
+This strategy is called “dollar-cost averaging”.
+In theory, this means that you aren’t putting all your eggs in one basket, and you are likely to end up investing at good times as well as bad times.

 - United Kingdom: A convenience sample of 2,024